Albin Skoglund

-Albin Karl-Axel Magnusson Skoglund (born 1 February 1997) is a Swedish footballer who plays for Utsikten.
+Albin Karl-Axel Magnusson Skoglund (born 1 February 1997) is a Swedish footballer who plays for Icelandic giants Valur.

 Club career

 On 21 December 2020, Skoglund agreed to return to Utsikten on a two-year contract.

+On August 12.
+2024, news broke that Skoglund had signed for Icelandic giants Valur on a two year contract.

 Personal life

 He is the grandson and grand-nephew of former professional footballers Karl-Evert "Ya" Skoglund and Lennart "Nacka" Skoglund respectively.